ronalchn/ajax_pagination/README.md

 Links outside are still clickable (such as the will_paginate links).

 The loading image is currently an image asset at "ajax-loader.gif", so put your loading image there.
-(TODO: add default loader image, and make the location changeable)
+You can specify a new default filename in your initializer.

 If you want all the content in the partial (or otherwise wrapped by the ajax_pagination helper method) to be included as a loading zone (with the visual loading cues), you can instead, set the :loadzone option to true, eg: